jeremytammik/FireRatingCloud/README.md

 You might be interested in comparing it with the stand-alone Windows forms executable [FireRatingClient](https://github.com/jeremytammik/FireRatingClient).
-Similar to FireRatingCloud, but stand-alone instead of a Revit add-in, implemented as a read-write [fireratingdb](https://github.com/jeremytammik/firerating) client that you can use to remotely edit the BIM.
+Similar to FireRatingCloud, but stand-alone instead of a Revit add-in, it implements a read-write [fireratingdb](https://github.com/jeremytammik/firerating) client that you can use to remotely edit the BIM.

 For more information, please refer to